 In addition, the corporations are responsible for keeping the trucks in good working condition.
 Armored truck, like other commercial vehicles need regular maintenance and inspection to make sure the auto parts are not malfunctioning.
 The regular inspections are crucial since armored truck accidents often result in bodily harm and massive property damage.
 The force of the impact can leave passenger vehicle occupants with serious and sometimes fatal injuries.

-If you or a family member has suffered an injury in armored truck crash, contact Phillips Law Group today.
+If you or a family member has suffered an injury in armored truck crash, contact a Phoenix injury lawyer from Phillips Law Group today.

 To speak with a member of our legal team, complete the Free Case Review form on this page.